dullhunk/cdyf/01-rebooting.md

 Each chapter in this book has a signposts section, highlighting key reading, watching or listening you could do next.
 This chapter has addressed the question of **why should you bother coding your future**?
 The answer is that your future is your responsibility and no-one elses.
 There are lots of people can help shape your future, but none more than yourself.
 Software engineer [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) argues this point in his book *The Clean Coder: A Code of Conduct for Professional Programmers*. [@cleancoder]

 What's good about *The Clean Coder* is that it is short (only 200 pages), well written and to the point.
-The main part of the book covers professional issues in software engineering, some of which I discuss further in chapter \@ref(surviving), *surviving your future*.
+The main part of the book covers professional issues in software engineering, some of which I discuss further in chapter \@ref(starting), *starting your future*.

 ## Summarising your future {#tldr1}